Jordi Sànchez, pacifist social leader, accused of violent rebellion.

 “According to the judge I am indirectly responsible for a violence, that in spite of never having existed, he says that I imagined and assumed it as unavoidable.
 It looks like a joke but it is not.”

 Jordi Sànchez i Picanyol, a social leader and former deputy Ombudsman, was the President of the Catalan National Assembly (ANC) at the moment of his detention.
-He was charged with sedition in connection with the events of September 20 (see section “Before” and the video), which the Public Prosecutor began to investigate on 22nd September.
+He was charged with sedition in connection with the events of September 20th (see section “Before” and the video), and his investigation – at the hands of the Public Prosecutor – began on 22nd September.
 He was later detained after being summoned to the National Court in Madrid on October 16, alongside Mr. Jordi Cuixart.
 His challenge to the court’s jurisdiction (like any citizen, he has a right to be tried by his court of first instance), as well as all the appeals filed against the committal order, pre-trial detention, etc., have all been dismissed.

 After the 21 December 2017 Catalan elections – enforced by the Spanish prime minister Mr. Mariano Rajoy (who imposed direct rule by Madrid, by means of a stongly contested application of aticle 155 of the Spanish Constitution on October 27) – Mr. Carles Puigdemont (former Catalan President who headed the pro-independence party Junts Per Catalunya) won and was proposed as the candidate to the Presidency of Catalonia’s Government.